shauryapednekar1/text-ingestion-pipeline/README.md

----
-layout: page
-title: Textual Dataset Ingestion Pipeline
-description: A python package that lets you easily ingest new textual datasets.
----

 ### Goal
 The goal of this project was to design and implement a python package that lets the user easily ingest a textual dataset into a vectorstore.

 ### Priorities
-1. Convenience:  Ingest a dataset in less than ten lines of code!
+1. Convenience:  Ingest a dataset in just a few lines of code!
 2. Performance: Use multiprocessing where applicable to fully leverage your compute's capabilities.[^1]
 3. Customizability: Easily override the default loading, chunking, and embedding functions.
 4. Modularity: Use the loader, chunker, and embedder functionality separately if needed.